Learning Fourier series with parametrized quantum circuits: Results

 \section{Results}

-To get an intuition on how the learning capability of a PQC relates to the Fourier coefficient calculation, we advise the reader to look into App.~\ref{Preliminaries}.
-In there, we extend the results by Schuld et al. \cite{Schuld2021}, and show that the learning capability provides insights that cannot be gained, for example, by sampling parameters of PQCs and calculating Fourier coefficients.
-The reason is that two PQC architectures can have the same sampled Fourier coefficients but differ in their ability to actually fit different Fourier functions, i.e., they show differences in their learning capability.
-Furthermore, we look into the minimal number of qubits and layers required to learn a specific Fourier function.
+To get an intuition on how the learning capability of a PQC relates to the Fourier coefficient calculation and numerical methods introduced by Schuld et al.~\cite{Schuld2021}, we advise the reader to look into Appendix~\ref{Preliminaries} where introductory results for simple circuits for Fourier degree 2 are presented that motivate our method.
+Furthermore, we look into the minimal number of qubits and layers required to learn a specific Fourier function in that Appendix.

-In the following subsections, different elements of PQC architectures are analyzed in detail for layered ans\"atze in \ref{subsec:wsw} and for different dQNN circuits in \ref{subsec:dqnn}.
+In the following subsections, we demonstrate an example where two PQC architectures have the same sampled Fourier coefficients but differ in their ability to fit different Fourier functions, i.e., they show differences in their learning capability in Sec.~\ref{subsec:schuld} and analyze various elements of PQC architectures in detail for layered ans\"atze in Sec.~\ref{subsec:wsw} and for different dQNN circuits in Sec.~\ref{subsec:dqnn}.